caseymarquis/QApp/README.md

 1. Follow the instructions for dotnet core, minus installing dotnet core.
 2. Switch the startup app to AppFramework.
 3. If you launch AppFramework.exe with argument "/i", it will install itself as a service.
 (You'll need an elevated command prompt.)

+## Database Migrations

+Migrations are a bit weird in the built in efcore database as they are contained in a dotnet standard library.
+To perform a migration, navigate to ./App, then run the command: `dotnet ef migrations add MigrationName -s ../AppCore`.
+This tells EfCore to build the dotnet core project in order create the migration files.